dswd/vpncloud/ethcloud.md

 The peer-to-peer protocol will cause nodes to exchange information about their peers.
 For nodes behind a firewall or a NAT, this can function as hole-punching.

+Ethcloud should be able to scale to a few thousand nodes with reasonable management traffic (below 10 KiB/s for 10.000 nodes).
+However, such huge networks will cause a lot of traffic due to broadcasts.
+At this point, a routed approach should be preferred.

 ## NETWORK PROTOCOL